Accident Law

 Car accidents are known to rattle even a person with nerves of steel.
-The most important thing to do immediately after an accident is to take some deep breaths, focus and take stock of the situation.
-Even though you may not feel up to it, it is imperative to remain as calm as possible to make sure you protect yourself and your interests.
+The most important thing to do immediately after an accident is to take deep breaths, focus and take stock of the situation.
+Even though you may not feel up to it, it is imperative to remain calm to protect yourself and your interests.

 First Things First

 It is essential to check on the health and safety of all involved.
-Check yourself for injuries and call 911, or ask someone close by to do so on your behalf.
+Check yourself for injuries and call 911, or ask someone nearby to do so.
 Check the well-being of any passengers you had traveling with you.
-Get to safety, but do not leave the scene of the accident, no matter how minor.
-Make sure the engine is turned off, put your hazard lights on, and light road flares if possible.
-The vehicles involved in the accident should not be moved unless they are interfering with traffic.
+Get to safety, but do not leave the accident scene, no matter how minor.
+Ensure the engine is turned off, turn your hazard lights on, and light road flares if possible.
+The vehicles involved in the accident should not be moved unless they interfere with traffic.

 Gather Your Wits and Accurate Information